Kiribati

 Economic Impact

-Share of zero-duty imports from Kiribati.
+Share of zero-duty imports from Kiribati in 2024.
 Most imports are duty-free under normal EU tariffs.

 Preference utilisation and export diversification